wasibhussain/wasibhussain/README.md

 - 👨‍💻 Junior Developer @ <a href="https://genetechsolutions.com/">Genetech Solutions</a>
 - 📫 How to reach me *wasibhussain3@gmail.com*
 - ⚡ Fun fact *I love coding and I'm a quick learner.*
-- 👀 I’m interested in flutter and firebase
+- 👀 I’m interested in contributing Open Source projects
-- 🌱 I’m currently working as a flutter developer
+- 🌱 I’m currently working as a Flutter developer
-- 💞️ I’m looking to collaborate on flutter projects

 ## 🚀 Technologies I know